Itangalo/Bot-Playtesting-Toolkit/README.md

 A toolkit for simulating board games with Google spreadsheets.
 Intended use is board game development.

+Project is under active development.
+A bit more information can be found at https://creatingboardgames.wordpress.com/2021/12/18/a-framework-for-having-bots-playing-your-board-game/

 The idea behind this project is as follows:

 * You're building a board game.
 To complement human play testing you want a lot of quantitative data.
 This project aims towards having bots playing your game hundreds or thousands of times, spitting out statistics over game results.